microsoft/fluentui/rfcs/react-components/convergence/component-transitions-on-mount-or-unmount.md

   /**
    * Current state of the tracked element
    *
-   * Can return the following values:
+   * Can return one of the following states:
    * - `entering` - The element is entering the DOM.
    * - `exiting` - The element is exiting the DOM.
-   * - `resting` - The element is currently not animating.
-This is the final and initial state of the element.
+   * - `resting` - The element is currently not animating, but rendered on screen.
    * - `unmounted` - The element is not rendered in the DOM.
    */
   motionState,